ecupaio/personal-site/_drafts/limit-order-quantity-of-items-in-shopify.md

 On line 3, I create an array and filter again, but I don't need to pull out an object.
 We are also using the [checkout object](https://shopify.dev/api/liquid/objects/checkout), but still using the [line\_items](https://shopify.dev/api/liquid/objects/line_item) object in order to scan the product\_id property for the trial pack.

 Now that I have an array only made of products that match the product ID, I can see if the array is populated.
 On line 4, I run a [liquid conditional](https://shopify.github.io/liquid/basics/truthy-and-falsy/) that checks for how many objects are in the array: [size](https://shopify.github.io/liquid/filters/size/).
-If there's no objects in the array that is only trial packs, then
+If there's no objects in the array that is only trial packs, then we define the hasTrialPack variable as false.
+If there's at least one object in the array of trial packs only, then we'll define the hasTrialPack as true.

+Now it's time for our function.
+This is pure javascript, so we check if the hasTrialPack variable is true then we add the cookie with the [document.cookie](https://www.w3schools.com/js/js_cookies.asp) method.
+Next, we'll add some script to our cart component in order to detect the cookie and disable the order button.

 _cart-sidebar.liquid_